texonica/company-dashboard/memory-bank/progress.md

 - No centralized dashboard for monitoring API operations
 - Need to optimize LLM usage for cost efficiency
 - Leadgen API route performance needs optimization for large datasets
 - Relation field resolution (client and media buyer) needs performance improvement
+- Need to develop UI for subscription management and visualization
+- Synchronization between Chargebee subscription data and AITable records not yet implemented